 Jarvis created a new trading strategy that revolutionized the team’s product capabilities and resulted in $5 million revenue in the second half of 2006.

-A creative problem-solver by nature, Jarvis Buckman has focused on math, science, and engineering since he was young.
+A creative problem-solver by nature, Jarvis Buckman focused on math, science, and engineering since he was young.
 He earned his B.S. in Industrial Engineering and a B.A. in Economics from Columbia University in 2003.
-A student-athlete, Jarvis also earned the Bill & Melinda Gates Millennium Scholarship, the Eisenhower Watch and varsity letters in wrestling and track.
+A student-athlete, Jarvis also earned the Bill & Melinda Gates Millennium Scholarship, the Eisenhower Watch, and varsity letters in wrestling and track

-After graduating from Columbia, Jarvis Buckman accepted an analyst position on the Credit Hybrid Products team at JPMorgan Chase & Co.
-Over the next three years, Jarvis structured synthetic CDO products helped build a multi-billion dollar product platform for customized structured notes and was promoted to associate for his achievements.
+After graduating from Columbia, Jarvis accepted an analyst position on the Credit Hybrid Products team at JPMorgan Chase & Co.
+Over the next three years, Jarvis structured synthetic CDO products and helped build a multi-billion dollar product platform for customized structured notes and was promoted to associate for his achievements.

 Following his time at JPM, Jarvis held the title of Vice President in the structured products teams at Societe Generale Americas Securities (SG) and Credit Agricole (CA).
 At SG, Jarvis created a new trading strategy that revolutionized the team’s product capabilities and resulted in $5 million in revenue in the second half of 2006.
 At CA, Jarvis boosted the company’s index correlation business to a top 5 position on Wall Street league tables in terms of notional trade.

-In his time as a structured product professional, Jarvis Buckman collaborated with close to one hundred accounts, executing over $30 billion in transactions and worked across numerous client segments.
+In his time as a structured product professional, Jarvis Buckman collaborated with close to one hundred accounts, executing over $30 billion in transactions and working across numerous client segments.
 While the largest segment was Hedge Funds, a solid 18% of his historic account activity was with Banks/Insurance/Pension accounts, while the remaining 2% was with Monolines/Derivative Product Companies.